Jonathan-Chia/mmm-research/paper_rough_draft.md

     )
 ```

+## Naive Model with Informed Priors

+Next, we will examine if adding an incrementality estimate as a prior into the naive model can help improve parameter recovery.

+Let's assume we had our display ads vendor run an A/B test in their platform using ghost bids to make a clean test vs. control comparison.
+The results are encoded as this prior (adjusted for scaling of y):

+$$
+\beta_{\text{display}} \sim \text{Normal}(.64, 0.1)
+$$

 ## Causal Model

-From there, we will build a more causally accurate MMM and see how close it can get to the true parameters.
+Lastly, we will build a more causally accurate MMM and see how close it can get to the true parameters.

 $$
 Sales_t \sim \mathcal{N}(\mu_t, \sigma)